AndrewH-14/cs570-project3/README.md

 ### Mapping Graph Coloring to the Clique Problem

 #### Approach:
-Since both the graph coloring problem and the clique problem are included in the NP-Hard problem set, there exits a reduction between the two.
+Since both the graph coloring problem and the clique problem are included in the NP-Complete problem set, there exits a reduction between the two.
 For this project, I mapped the graph coloring problem onto the clique problem.

 Given an instance of the graph coloring problem with a graph `G = (V, E)` and `k` colors, we can contstruct a new graph G' as follows:
 1. For each vertex `v` in `V`, create `k` copies of `v`, denoted `v1, v2, ..., vk`.
 These copies represent the possible colors of vertex `v`.